 You have the option to use a traditional or a proxy method for calculating the expenses.
 With the traditional approach, you calculate your actual expenditures for the year.
 If you choose the proxy option, you use the prescribed proxy amount, which comes from a percentage of a salary base.
 When calculating your credit, be sure to include expenses related to salaries, materials, overhead, third-party payments, and capital expenditures.

 The Canada Revenue Agency (CRA) may ask to inspect all of your supporting technical and financial documents to determine that you are carrying out your project in a serious and documented manner, so it’s important to have those documents available.
 For example, you should have project-planning documents, design documents, technical drawings, and minutes of project meetings, along with photographs, videos, or other means of illustrating your project.
 That way you’re ready to provide supporting evidence if the CRA requires it.

 What Are Upcoming Changes to the Program?

-The SR&ED program is popular; about 24,000 individuals and businesses submit a claim every year.
-Between 2016 and 2019, the Canada Revenue Agency plans to overhaul the program to speed up and streamline the application process.
+The SR&ED program is popular.
+About 24,000 individuals and businesses submit a claim every year.
+Between 2016 and 2019, the CRA plans to overhaul the program to speed up and streamline the application process.
 As part of that effort, the program started offering a pre-approval process to businesses in early 2016.
 That makes it easier to include the credit in your financial plans without having to wait for a formal approval.
 The government also plans to extend outreach so that more people know about the program.
 The CRA is implementing a quality assurance program to improve consistency across the board.
-All of the changes that the CRA plans to bring to this program promise a faster, easier process for individuals and business owners.
-If you think your work may qualify, you may want to start gathering receipts and descriptions of your work.
-The deadline for applications is 17.5 or 18 months after your tax return due date, so you have plenty of time.
+All these planned changes promise a faster, easier process for individuals and business owners.
+If you think your work may qualify, you may want to start gathering receipts and descriptions of your work in preparation for the filing process.